newman05/newman05/README.md

 - I enjoy speedcubing in my free time.
 Lmk if you are sub-15 😶‍🌫️
 - Passionate about open-source, I aim to contribute with my skills and insight.
 - Dedicated to practicing Data Structures and Algorithms through problem-solving on platforms like Leetcode, Codeforces, and CodeChef.
-- Enjoy watching F1 and listening to DHH.
+- Into DHH and F1.